 I am an attorney specialized in the gender rectification process and provide legal assistance during the transition process for both adults and minors.

-In this article, I’m going to talk to you specifically about gender rectification and name change for minors.
+In this article, I’m going to talk to you specifically about gender rectification and name change for minors in Italy.

 Reasons for gender reassignment amongst minors

 This data has been collected collected by Piemonte Law Firm during 2018, 2019, 2020 and 2021

 In general, there are primarily 2 reasons why a minor may request a gender rectification: